TheRealKasumi/NikoLight/ReadMe.md

 ## Planning

-It is recommended to read the [planning](documentation/planning.md) document before you start with the project.
+It is recommended to read the [planning](documentation/planning.md) document before you start the project.
 There are some important considerations and decisions you have to make first.
 This will save you some trouble and makes it easier to buy the right parts.

 ## Part List

 A list of required parts can be found [here](documentation/part-list.md).

 ## Build Guide

 The build guide can be found [here](documentation/build.md).